Shakhtar Donetsk vs Man City: How Fernandinho flew while Fred flopped | Goal.com

 With three Premier League winners’ medals and five domestic cups, Fernandinho has been a big success.

-His quality is matched by his quick-thinking and desire, and he was the one of the first to understand and execute Guardiola’s philosophy when he joined the club in 2016.
+His quality is matched by his quick-thinking and desire, and he was one of the first to understand and execute Guardiola’s philosophy when the former Barcelona coach took over as City boss in 2016.

 “It is a gift to have him,” said the Catalan, who also described the Brazilian as one of the world’s three best holding midfielders because of his importance to the team.